TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 ### Manual Use

 If we merely want to control the DbContext, without the [advantages](#advantages-of-scoped-execution) provided by [scoped execution](#recommended-use), we can.

+Note that the manual approach merely provides a DbContext and lets it be accessed.
+The application code is responsible for transactions, use of execution strategies, etc.

 Follow the [recommended use](#recommended-use), but implement the orchestrating layer as follows: